matthewwall/weert/DATAMODEL.md

 ##Platform data model

-### platform_metadata
+### platforms

-Metadata associated with a platform is stored in a MongoDB collection with name `platform_metadata`.
+Metadata associated with a platform is stored in a MongoDB collection with name `platforms`.
 Inside, each document describes a single platform.

     {